Claudio-C-Santos/MS4-peacefulmind.art/README.md

 <img src="static/screenshots/heroku/third_step.JPG" alt="Heroku Deployment - Naming the app">

 4. After creating the app in Heroku installed and imported dj_database_url into the project's settings file and then add the POSTGRES database connection as the default database when in production mode alongside the sqlite database when in development.
 At this point psycopg2 was also installed.

-After installing these two I ran pip3 freeze in order to update requirements.txt
+Once these were installed I ran pip3 freeze in order to update requirements.txt

 <img src="static/screenshots/heroku/forth_step.jpg" alt="Database Setup">

-5. A new superuser had to be created so ran the command:
+5. ACreayed a new superuser by running:

 ```
 python3 manage.py createsuperuser